Aguinaldo Highway

-The Emilio Aguinaldo Highway (often shortened as Aguinaldo Highway) is a four-to-six lane, 41.4 km, network of primary and secondary highways passing through the busiest towns and cities of Cavite, Philippines.
-It is the busiest and most congested of the three major highways located in the province, the others are Governor's Drive and Antero Soriano Highway.
+The Emilio Aguinaldo Highway, commonly known as Aguinaldo Highway and officially the Cavite–Batangas Road, is a four-to-six-lane, 41.4 km national highway in the province of Cavite, Philippines.
+It is one of the province's three major arterial roads, alongside Governor's Drive and Antero Soriano Highway, and serves as its principal north–south highway.

-The highway is named in the honor of General Emilio Aguinaldo, the country's first president and a native of Cavite.

-The northern terminus of the highway is located at the Zapote Bridge at the province's boundary with Las Piñas in Metro Manila.
-It then traverses Bacoor, Imus, Dasmariñas, Silang, and ends at Tagaytay in Cavite.
-The highway forms part of National Routes 62, 419, and 410 of the Philippine highway network.
-The highway has several official names, like Manila–Cavite South Road, Cavite–Batangas Road, and Tagaytay-Manila via Silang Road.
-The west alignment of the poblacion area of Silang, is unnumbered as a newer bypass named Silang By-pass Road (or Silang Diversion Road) and is designated as a tertiary road.
-The section that connects with Manila–Cavite Expressway (then Coastal Road), called the Aguinaldo Boulevard, is also designated as National Route 62 (N62) of the Philippine highway network.
+The highway extends from Zapote Bridge on the boundary between Bacoor and Las Piñas to Tagaytay.
+It passes through the cities of Bacoor, Imus, and Dasmariñas, and the municipalities of Silang and Alfonso.
+It forms part of National Routes 62, 419, and 410 of the Philippine highway network.
+The highway is named after General Emilio Aguinaldo, the first president of the Philippines and a native of Cavite.

 Route description

 Aguinaldo Highway looking south towards Nueno Avenue in Imus.

 Aguinaldo Highway passes through many establishments such as malls, shops, and government offices.
 Various high voltage power lines, most notably the Dasmariñas-Las Piñas transmission line of National Grid Corporation of the Philippines (NGCP), utilize the highway right of way from its intersection with Aguinaldo Boulevard and Bacoor Boulevard to Barangay San Agustin II, Dasmariñas for accessibility to work vehicles and also due to scarcity of land for the acquisition of right of way and lands where the steel poles stand.

 Originally with four lanes, it starts as a continuation of Diego Cera Avenue at Zapote Bridge.
 It crosses and becomes a six-lane road past Bacoor Boulevard which leads to Molino, Bacoor, and Aguinaldo Boulevard, which connects with Manila–Cavite Expressway.
 It then intersects with Tirona Highway, which leads to Kawit and Cavite City.
 It then passes Imus and enters Dasmariñas, where it reduces to a four-lane road and becoming a divided highway in most portions.
 Afterwards, it then intersects with Governor's Drive and Pala-Pala Road in Dasmariñas.

 Past Pala-Pala Road, it begins its climb to Tagaytay, passing Silang and ends at Tagaytay Rotonda.
 The highway continues as Tagaytay–Nasugbu Highway towards the province of Batangas.